-I can relate to Noni’s problem.
-For a long time I was a lot like Rimmer, a character from Red Dwarf, a novel and TV series written by Rob Grant and Doug Naylor, who needed to pass an examination to further his career on the mining spaceship.
-He neatly wrote out very organised study schedules, so much so that he never actually had time to do the study required and thus kept failing the exam, much to his chagrin.
+I can relate to that stuck feeling.
+For a long time I was a lot like Rimmer, a character from Red Dwarf, a novel and TV series written by Rob Grant and Doug Naylor.
+Rimmer needed to pass an examination to further his career on the mining spaceship.
+He neatly wrote out very organised study schedules, spent so much time doing that he never actually had the time to do the study required and thus kept failing the exam, much to his chagrin.
 My life was littered with well organised and clearly articulated but unfulfilled plans.

-My advice to Noni is to stop planning and thinking about what you need to do.
-Instead sit down with your children and ‘be’ with them.
+My advice to you if you're stuck at this stage is to stop planning and thinking about what you need to do.
+Instead sit down with your children and 'be' with them.
 Play with them.
 It could be anything: playing with their toys, a board or card game, or simply being silly making up crazy songs or stories.
 Take them for a walk.
 Go shopping.
 Spend some time wandering along the local creek.
 Take sketch books and draw what you see.
 Talk about those things.
 Notice things that look odd.
-Ask open ended questions that don’t need answers straight away.
+Ask open ended questions that don't need answers straight away.

 Home education is a legal alternative